 The Board is committed to providing effective communication and having constructive dialogue with its shareholders and other relevant stakeholders.
-The Company intends to have ongoing relationships with both private and institutional shareholders and shareholder analysts, and for them to have the opportunity to discuss issues and provide feedback at meetings with the Company, as well as maintaining regular contact with its advisers in order to ensure that the Board develops an understanding of the views of any other major shareholders.
+The Company intends to have ongoing relationships with both private and institutional shareholders and shareholder analysts, and for them to have the opportunity to discuss issues and provide feedback at meetings with the Company, as well as to maintain regular contact with its advisers in order to ensure that the Board develops an understanding of the views of any other major shareholders.

-In addition, all shareholders are encouraged to attend the Company's Annual General Meeting, except where restrictions in relation to Covid-19 do not permit the same.
+In addition, all shareholders are encouraged to attend the Company's AGM.
 The Board already discloses the result of general meetings by way of RNS announcement and publishes the proxy voting results on its website to ensure transparency with shareholders.
-All 2020 AGM resolutions were passed comfortably.
-The Company maintains that, if there is a resolution passed at the AGM with 20% votes against, the Company will seek to understand the reason for the result and, where appropriate, take suitable action.
+All 2022 AGM resolutions were passed comfortably.
+The Company notes that Special Resolution 6, which was in relation to the disapplication of pre-emption rights had 75.99% votes cast in its favour.
+The Company recognises that some shareholders have concerns on this matter.
+As such, the Company will further engage with shareholders to ensure shareholder views are fully understood.